petebachant/calkit-multienv-example/README.md

 # Calkit multi-env example

 This repo shows how to use multiple environment types in a Calkit project.
-To run the pipeline, simply call
+To run the pipeline, simply call:

 ```sh
 calkit run